The Elements of an Effective Book Proposal

 Create a book proposal that gets noticed!
 A complete audio presentation.
 Plus BONUS materials

 Whether submitting your book idea to an agent or an editor, you want your proposal to stand out.
-In this 75-minute audio presentation, literary agent, Steve Laube, outlines the basic elements of an effective book proposal.
+In this audio presentation, literary agent, Steve Laube, outlines the basic elements of an effective book proposal.

-Steve Laube, a literary agent and president of The Steve Laube Agency, has been in the book industry for over 36 years, first as a bookstore manager where he was awarded the National Store of the Year by CBA.
+Steve Laube, a literary agent and president of The Steve Laube Agency, has been in the book industry for 40 years, first as a bookstore manager where he was awarded the National Store of the Year by CBA.
 He then spent over a decade with Bethany House Publishers and was named the Editor of the Year.
-He later became an agent where he has represented nearly 1,000 new books and was named Agent of the Year by ACFW.
+He later became an agent where he has represented nearly 2,000 new books and was named Agent of the Year by ACFW.
 He was also inducted into the Grand Canyon University Hall-of-Fame by their College of Theology.

 In addition, he is the President and publisher at Enclave Publishing and also serves as President and owner of The Christian Writers Institute.
 His office is in Phoenix, Arizona.
 He is the general editor of the annual Christian Writers Market Guide.